ACCEPTING CASES NATIONWIDE

 • Treatment records, including surgery, radiation therapy, or medication details.

-• Pharmacy receipts for Depo-Provera or depo-SubQ Provera purchases.
+• Pharmacy receipts for Depo-Provera or Depo-SubQ Provera purchases.

 • Dispensing records showing the dates and dosages of Depo-Provera or its authorized generic.